whompyjaw/361_se1_agile_project/README.md

 `npm run build` will create an optimized build of your app in the "build" folder.
 This will be used at end when we're done, or if we want to test a version.

+#### Notes
-In index.js, I changed: serviceWorker.register() so our app loads faster offline.
+- In index.js, I changed: serviceWorker.register() so our app loads faster offline.
 Really only matters if you are going to `npm start` your stuff a lot.
 But you shouldn't need to.